· 8 min read

 Why Simplify Agile and Lean?

-• Facilitate Actionable Decisions: Clear guidelines help teams incorporate lean and agile practices into daily routines.
+• Facilitate Actionable Decisions: Focusing on the most important principles will help incorporate lean and agile practices into daily routines.

 • Promote Consistency: A common vocabulary aligns everyone around shared objectives.